devanbenz/static-site-gen/themes/boring/content/blog/jemalloc.md

 or there may be some specific operating system-defined data structure for this information.
 A handle to the PCB is added to a queue of processes that are ready to run, often called the ready queue.

-And therefor, to mitigate this expensive operation from constantly happening `malloc` will use a memory `arena`.
+And therefore, to mitigate this expensive operation from constantly happening `malloc` will use a memory `arena`.
 We allocate some large chunk(s) using `mmap` and continue to use it over and over again attempting to defer any other calls to `mmap` if possible.

 ### Back to jemalloc!